 How to Handle a No-Win Situation

 Most of the time, clients are reasonable people who want to work with you to get the best results on a project.
 Your ability to make a living may depend upon them, but your content could affect their ability to draw traffic, convert customers, or educate their audience.

 A good business relationship benefits both parties.

 So, what do you do with a client who’s simply unreasonable or has unrealistic expectations?
 What if the client is abusive or attempting to take advantage of your good intentions?

 First of all, no fee is worth abusive behavior.
 I will address it firmly, if it happens, but just once.
 After that, I will terminate the relationship.

 When I started as a freelance copywriter, I had a client who was looking for an article on new technology.
-Since my background is in tech, I thought it was a pretty good fit for my experience and capabilities.
+My background is in tech, a good fit for my experience and capabilities.
 The only problem was that he had a small budget and needed to keep the word count down, basically at the low end of my flat fee for certain types and lengths of content.

 It was difficult given the subject matter and amount of research needed.
 The topic was also too complex to provide more than a very general overview within the limits I was given.
-But, I did my best and felt that I delivered on what was asked of me.
+I delivered what was asked of me.
 The client did, too.